skbt/personal-resume/content/post/how-to-classify-images-using-convolutional-neural-network/index.md

 **PyTorch** is an open-source machine learning library created by Facebook.
 It can be used for various applications such as natural language and audio/speech processing, computer vision etc. Another similar library is TensorFlow.
 In this project we are going to use PyTorch.

+We would take the help of [PyTorch CIFAR-10 tutorial](<1. https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py>) for making the classifier and try to make improvements on it.

 ###### Process